Clay-Ferguson/quantizr/docs/technical-architecture.md

 ## SpringBoot

-Quantizr uses a SpringBoot back-end that provides a browser web app, and connects to a local MOngoDB instance for storage.
+Quantizr uses a SpringBoot back-end that provides a browser web app, and connects to a local MongoDB instance for storage.
 The back-end code is pure Java

 ## TypeScript